pixelpicosean/lesser-panda/README.md

 - `utils` provides some math functions and helpers.
 - `vector` provide a `Vector` class that is used everywhere `PIXI.Point` is also an alias of it.

+## Progress

+There's a [Trello board](https://trello.com/b/6nzCTotX/lesserpanda), from which you will see what's coming next.
+Github issue and milestone maybe better for progress tracking~

 ## ChangeLog

 ### 0.4.0-dev